shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #4: Accessibility

-Issue : The use of aria-label on the &lt;input&gt; elements for "Email" and "Phone Number" is redundant because there are visible labels associated with them.
+Issue : The use of aria-label on the input tags elements for "Email" and "Phone Number" is redundant because there are visible labels associated with them.
 It's generally better to rely on visible labels whenever possible and use aria-label only when there's no visible label present.

 Why it is an issue: having redundant Aria labels can be issue because of cluttered accessibility tree, ambiguity and confusion.
 It couls create problem for web developers to create more streamlined and accessible user experience

-Solution: The redundant aria-label attributes have been removed from the <input> elements for "Email" and "Phone Number" because there are visible labels associated with them.
+Solution: The redundant aria-label attributes have been removed from the input tags elements for "Email" and "Phone Number" because there are visible labels associated with them.
 Using visible labels is preferred over aria-label when possible.
 Removing redundant aria-label attributes improves accessibility by ensuring that assistive technologies can accurately convey the purpose of each input field without unnecessary duplication of information.

 UI and code changes for 2nd, 3rd and 4th issues are as follows :

 Initial Code UI :

 <img src="../images/before_label.png" height=200 alt="screenshot showing an aaccessibility issue on the image with the close button">

 Updated code UI:

 <img src="../images/after_label.png" height=200 alt="screenshot showing an aaccessibility issue on the image with the close button">

 Initial code: